 More than 100,000 people currently reside in nursing homes in the State of Washington.
 Reports of nursing home abuse and neglect have escalated in the past decade.
 In a recent two-year period, 5,000 nursing homes—fully 30 percent of the nursing homes in the United States—were cited for abuse violations.
 If your loved one has become one of these statistics, we are here to help.

-Call Calbom & Schwab today for a free consultation.
+Call or contact Calbom & Schwab online today for a free consultation.
 We will advise you on the legal remedies available to help your loved one and, where applicable, help you estimate damages.
 We will assist in the collection of evidence and guide you through the legal process.
 Our expert nursing home abuse attorneys will help you ensure safety for your loved one and obtain just compensation for any injuries they may have suffered.

 What Should I Do If I Suspect Abuse of an Elderly Person?